 - A modular approach to study would help attract more mid-career apprentices yet a fully 'hop-onhop-off' approach is effectively precluded by the current framework for funding and by apprenticeship Standards.
 The IfA should review its policies to explore ways to introduce greater flexibility. - Degree apprenticeship Standards can be too narrow.
 The IfA must ensure that development of Standards is a more open and ongoing evolution, allowing greater input from learning providers before and after the establishment of the Standards. - The IfA must conduct a continuous process of reviewing under-utilised Standards or those used by only a small number of employers.
 Where necessary, steps should be taken to ensure that, unless they serve a niche role, Standards have broad applicability to multiple employers.
 Apprenticeships should promote flexible employability skills and skills across different and ever-changing areas of engineering.
 With this in mind, the IfA should ensure Standards always align with pathways towards professional recognition. - If research demonstrates that the Standards fail to protect - and enhance - parity of esteem, then the Government must be prepared to raise the funding for engineering degree apprenticeships permanently to avoid damage to their reputation.
-The DfE must ensure the current review of post-18 education funding considers support for degree apprenticeships.
+The DFE must ensure the current review of post-18 education funding considers support for degree apprentices simply for a specific job, but rather for a career.